bondy-io/bondy_docs/docs/reference/wamp_api/source.md

 With Ticket-based authentication, the client needs to present the router an authentication "ticket".
 See the [Ticket](/reference/wamp_api/ticket) documentation page for more details.

 ::: warning Important
-Bondy's Ticket-based authentication does not work on its own it requires a base authentication method for the user to obtain the ticket.
-The base method can be either `wampcra` or `cryptosign`.
-So keep this in mind when defining sources for a user as you will need to add both rules one for `ticket` and another one for the base method.
+Bondy's Oauth2-based authentication does not work on its own, it requires a user to be authenticated using either `wampcra` or `cryptosign` (base method) before the user can obtain the token.
+So keep this in mind when defining sources for a user as you will need to add both rules: one for `ticket` and another one for the base method.
 :::

 #### oauth2
 With OAuth2-based authentication, the client needs to present the router an authentication "token".
 See the [OAuth2](/reference/wamp_api/oauth2_token) documentation page for more details.

 ::: warning Important
-Bondy's Oauth2-based authentication does not work on its own it requires a base authentication method for the user to obtain the token.
-The base method can be either `wampcra` or `cryptosign`.
-So keep this in mind when defining sources for a user as you will need to add both rules one for `ticket` and another one for the base method.
+Bondy's Oauth2-based authentication does not work on its own, it requires a user to be authenticated using either `wampcra` or `cryptosign` (base method) before the user can obtain the token.
+So keep this in mind when defining sources for a user as you will need to add both rules: one for `oauth2` and another one for the base method.

 Obtaining an OAuth2 token requires the use of HTTP (Bondy HTTP Gateway).
 If you are using WAMP mainly, just use [`ticket`](#ticket)
 :::